 Toxic Stress: Uncovering connections between trauma and poor health in children

-Scientists have long known that children who experience stressful events are more likely to face health problems as adults; however, a new study from Melissa Bright, Ph.D. and assistant research scientist in the Department of Health Oucomes and Policy, reveals that childhood trauma has drastic and almost immediate effects.
+Scientists have long known that children who experience stressful events are more likely to face health problems as adults; however, a new study from Melissa Bright, Ph.D. and assistant research scientist in the Department of Health Outcomes and Biomedical Informatics, reveals that childhood trauma has drastic and almost immediate effects.

 In fact, children exposed to three or more acutely stressful events are six times more likely to suffer from a mental, physical or learning disorder than children who did not face traumatic experiences.

 Bright, who analyzed data from nearly 96,000 children across the United States, believes the culprit could be chronic toxic stress, which can alter children’s developing brains and immune systems, making it more difficult for them to fight disease and cope with additional stressors.

 “Many of these children have been exposed to wave after wave of difficulty, affecting their health and behavior in ways we’re just beginning to uncover,” explained Bright.
 “In order to prevent the most severe long-term effects, we have to tackle this issue holistically, working with families, physicians, law enforcement, teachers and policymakers to discover the root causes and take steps to protect these children.”